-Combined Smart Option Student Loan Portfolio Data for Legacy SLM, Navient and Sallie Mae Bank.
-Information in the chart on Page 12 of this presentation is presented on a combined basis for loans originated under the Smart Option Student Loan program, whether originated by Sallie Mae Bank when it was part of legacy SLM or by Sallie Mae Bank post Spin-Off, and regardless of whether the loan is currently held by an ABS trust, or held or serviced by Navient or Sallie Mae Bank.
+(1) Combined Smart Option Student Loan Portfolio Data for Legacy SLM.
+Navient and Sallie Mae Bank.
+Information in this category is presented on a combined basis for loans originated under the Smart Option Student Loan program, whether originated by Sallie Mae Bank when it was part of legacy SLM or by Sallie Mae Bank post Spin-Off, and regardless of whether the loan is currently held by an ABS trust, or held or serviced by Navient or Sallie Mae Bank.
+Data in this category is used in the tables below under the following headings: